bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:47 PM CT, March 07</p>
+<p class="updated_time"> Latest data: 12:16 AM CT, March 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 65°, which is 10° *colder* than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Today's high is 56°, which is 10° *colder* than yesterday.
+Tomorrow is expected to be 10° **warmer** than today.

 Currently:

 - 39°
 - Mostly Cloudy
-- 87% humidity
+- 88% humidity
-- 9 mph wind
+- 8 mph wind
-- 86% cloud cover
+- 84% cloud cover
-- 26 AQI 🟩
+- 25 AQI 🟩
 - 0.34 inches of rain in the past 24 hours